cecilpert/old_CSTB/README.md

 The programm has two part called All Genomes and Specific Gene.
 The functionment is the same, the only difference is that All Genomes search sequences in complete genomes and Specific Gene search sequences only in a given gene.
 The principle is to detect sequences that hybridises on targeted genomes and DON'T hybridise on excluded genomes (it's the novelty compared to the other programs that exist).

+### Files used
+3 files are really important for a correct execution :
+1. `distance_dic.json` located in `reference_genomes` once you construct database.
+This file contains informations about similarity distance between all genomes of database, and it will be load to determinate the order of research
+2. `genome_ref_taxid.json` located in `reference_genomes` once you construct database.
+This file contains informations about genome names, their references and taxid.
+3. `jsontree.json` located in `scripts/static/`.
+This file is used to display the phylo tree in interface.
+It's created when you construct database with pre_treatment.py.

 ### All Genomes principle

 1. Sort genomes.
 Included genomes are sorted by ascending size and excluded genomes by descending size.